Vishnufelis: History and naming

 The holotype and only specimen, a fragmentary skull, was collected by K. Aiyengar from the Chinji Formation, some 2.75 miles east of Paridarwaza in Jhelum, India.
 The fossils were placed in the collection in Calcutta of the Geological Survey of India, listed as GSI-D 266.
 In 1932, paleontologist Guy Ellcock Pilgrim described the fossils as the new genus and species Vishnufelis laticeps.

 No etymology for the generic or specific names was given by Pilgrim, but the specific name laticeps, meaning "wide-headed" in Latin, is a common taxonomic epithet.

 In 1978, additional fossils of Vishnufelis sp. were reported, though not described, from the upper Lower Siwaliks in the Ramnagar basin.

 Description

 Pilgrim described it as a primitive feline of medium size with a low, elongated skull.
 The nasals are short and narrow, while the zygomatic arches are broad.
 The second premolar was very small and situated halfway between the canine and third premolar.
 The third premolar was likewise reduced.
 At least three incisors and the fourth premolar are preserved in the fossil.
 He considered it most similar to the clouded leopard among extant cats.
 Colbert, in his 1935 summary of Siwalik fossils, described it as small.

 Classification

 Pilgrim in his original description considered Vishnufelis laticeps a very primitive member of the subfamily Felinae.

+A 2025 book about Siwalik fossil species listed V. laticeps as one of several taxa of uncertain status and called the validity of the species into question.